<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 Now that you have an idea of some of the plant material you could use, you might be considering a DIY landscaping approach.

-Landscape plants maintained by Rock Water FarmA low maintenance landscape can be a valuable addition that can save you money and headaches.
+A low-maintenance landscape can be a valuable addition that can save you money and headaches.
 After all, even if you hire a landscape professional to maintain your property, you don’t want plants that need constant attention.
-That would mean you might have to care for them in between your landscapers’ visits or that you’d have to pay your landscape professional to come more often.
+That would mean you might have to care for them between your landscaper’s visits, or you’d have to pay your landscape professional to come more often.

 Request a Consultation